 - the widow or widower in the manner provided for by law.

 The reserved share of children and descendants consists of two thirds of their parents’ estate.
 However, they may distribute one of the two thirds forming the reserved share in order to improve the inheritance of their children or descendants.
 The remaining third is freely distributable.
 It is characterised by conferring a right over the entire estate since, with a few exceptions, it is in general pars bonorum.

-The ascendants’ reserved share consists of half their parents’ estate, unless the spouse also holds a share, in which case the reserved share consists of one third.
+The ascendants’ reserved share consists of half the estate, unless the spouse also holds a share, in which case the reserved share consists of one third.

 The reserved share allocated to spouses not legally separated consists of the usufruct of two thirds of the assets of the estate in the absence of ascendants and descendants.
 However, if there are descendants, it consists of the usufruct of one of the two thirds due to the descendants.
 If there are only ascendants, it consists of the usufruct of half, which the heirs may settle in cash.

 4 In the absence of a disposition of property upon death, who inherits and how much?

 It should once more be recalled that Spain has seven legal systems for inheritance matters.
 In common civil law, if there are no heirs entitled under a will, the law distributes the estate in the following order of priority: 1.
 Descendants; 2.
 Ascendants (in both cases with the spouse holding a right of usufruct over one third or one half of the estate, respectively); 3.
 Spouses not legally separated; 4.
 Fourth-degree relatives (first cousins); 5.
 The State.

 The Civil Law of Aragon, Catalonia, the Balearic Islands, Navarre, Euzkadi and Galicia each contain specific provisions on this matter.
 In addition to the possibility of inheritance by relatives, the local laws recognise the possibility of inheritance by the testator’s autonomous community of residence, and even by a specific institution, in the form and under the terms laid down in the rules governing this matter.

 5 What type of authority is competent: